DLeenheer/DLeenheer.github.io/Week8.md

 # Week 8

 ## What did you do last week?
-- Watch the last hour of the last R video
+- Watched the last hour of the last R video
-- Watch some of the data analysis videos
+- Watched some of the data analysis videos
 - I started a new data contract position.
 As part of my onboarding I have been getting up to speed with the different data and security tools within Microsoft's Azure suite.
-Some of this learning as taken place a bit outside work hours and directly relates to my goals for this class.
+Some of this learning has taken place a bit outside work hours and directly relates to my goals for this class.

 ## What do you plan to do this week?
 - Keep working on the data analysis videos.
 Complete the exercises alongside the videos if available, these were helpful when completing the R videos/training.